s-cassidy/microblog.nvim/README.md

 You must pass an array `blogs`, where each entry is a table with fields `url` and `uid`.
 Your `uid` is _probably_ your blog's `https://something.micro.blog` address.
 Your `url` may be the same, or it may be your custom domain name.

-There is an option `always_input_url`.
+Other options:

+- `always_input_url`.
 If this is set to `true`, you will be given the opportunity to manually edit the url of a post to update whenever you send a post to the server (which you can leave blank to make a new post).
-If this is left as false, it will just use the existing url attached to the post, which should work better for most people.
+If this is left as `false`, it will just use the existing url attached to the post, which should work better for most people.
+- `no_save_quickpost`.
+If set to `true`, then using the `quick_post()` function will also set the buffer to a `nowrite` buffer (see below).

 **Example**